MonadZero: Filtering in Monadic Chains

 Writing Generic Functions

-MonadZero allows you to write generic functions that work over any monad with a concept of "emptiness":
+MonadZero lets you write generic functions that work over any monad with a concept of "emptiness".
+Since filter is now part of the interface, generic filtering is just a method call:

 }